Deepakjaish/6-DOF-Robotic-Arm/README.md

 4. Select Tools → Port → your COM port
 5. Click Upload button
 6. Wait for "Done uploading"
+7. Then Upload the .py file into your Python library.
+8. Open the folder directory with Command prompt.
 ```

 ### Bluetooth App Setup